joonleesky/2021_davian_deep_learning_study/posts/lec1_linear_regression.md

       }
    }
 ```
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;you're using stochastic gradient descent.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;But you have to update parameters at the same time, i.e., you can't update the first element of parameters before updating a second parameter.
+But you have to update parameters at the same time, i.e., you can't update the first element of parameters before updating a second parameter.

 * Section 2: The normal equations
    Using matrix, you can also transform (1) into ![](https://latex.codecogs.com/gif.latex?%5Cfrac%7B1%7D%7B2%7D%28X%5Ctheta%20-%20y%29%5ET%28X%5Ctheta%20-%20y%29)